NVIDIA/DL4AGX/Models/README.md

 [ReduceFormer](./ReduceFormer/) simplifies transformer architectures for vision tasks by using reduction and element-wise multiplication, enhancing inference performance and making it ideal for edge devices and high-throughput cloud computing.
 For more details about ReduceFormer, please refer to our spotlighted [paper](https://arxiv.org/abs/2406.07488) published at [2024 CVPR Workshop on Transformers for Vision](https://sites.google.com/view/t4v-cvpr24).

+## Swin-Free
+[Swin-Free](./SwinFree/) uses size-varying windows across stages, instead of shifting windows, to achieve cross-connection among local windows.
+With this simple design change, Swin-Free runs faster than the Swin Transformer at inference with better accuracy.
+For detail, please refer to [Swin-Free: Achieving Better Cross-Window Attention and Efficiency with Size-varying Window](https://arxiv.org/abs/2306.13776).